Armenia travel advice

 Demonstrations

-Demonstrations take place regularly, particularly in Yerevan and the vicinity of institutional buildings.
+Demonstrations take place regularly, particularly in Yerevan and the vicinity of institutional buildings, and are mostly peaceful.

 Even peaceful demonstrations can turn violent at any time.
 They can also lead to disruptions to traffic and public transportation.